tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    } AlertDescription;
 ~~~~

+Finally, requirements in {{client-behavior}} and {{server-behavior}} require
-Finally, implementations MUST track whether each PSK was established by a
+implementations to track, alongside each PSK established by a previous
-connection which negotiated this extension with the "esni_accept" response type.
+connection, whether the connection which this extension with the "esni_accept"
+response type.
 If so, this is referred to as an "ESNI PSK".
-Otherwise, it is a "non-ESNI PSK".
+Otherwise, it is a
-This may be implemented by adding a new field to client and server session
+"non-ESNI PSK".
+This may be implemented by adding a new field to client and
-states.
+server session states.

 ## Client Behavior {#client-behavior}